IvoryC/BioLockJ/mkdocs/user-guide/docs/GENERATED/biolockj.module.diy/ForEachSample.md

 `#BioModule biolockj.module.diy.ForEachSample`

 ## Description
-Like GenMod, but done for each sample.
+Like GenMod, but done for each sample listed in the metadata.

 ## Properties
 *Properties are the `name=value` pairs in the [configuration](../../../Configuration#properties) file.*